 DermNet NZ aims:

-- To provide authoritative information about the skin:
+- To provide authoritative information about the skin

-- All content reviewed by dermatologists
+- To have all content written or reviewed by dermatologists

-- Dates of authorship and updates recorded
+- To record dates of authorship and updates

-- To be readily accessible and easy to navigate:
+- To be readily accessible and easy to navigate

-- Uniform formatting throughout site
+- To use uniform formatting throughout site

 - To comply with the recommendations of: